 Germany; a land full of myths and legends, deep and dark forests dotted with cute timber towns, Bavaria and Rhineland is the perfect setting to find some of the most beautiful fairytale castles of Germany.

 This southern Germany road trip will take you past nine stunning German fairytale castles, including the iconic and most photographed castle in Germany, Neuschwanstein.
-You’ll also visit the stunning UNESCO listed Cathedral of Cologne, a GIGANTIC slide in the middle of the Black Forrest as well as quaint villages while sampling the vineyard offerings in the Rhineland.
+You’ll also visit the beautiful UNESCO listed Cathedral of Cologne, a GIGANTIC slide in the middle of the Black Forrest as well as quaint villages and medieval towns while sampling the vineyard offerings in the Rhineland.
 This is a pretty epic road trip in Germany!

-Starting and finishing in the beautiful city of Cologne, this south of Germany self-drive tour travels south-east, passing beautiful landscapes and Bavarian castles before heading back to the Rhineland region.
+You’ll notice that this south of Germany self-drive tour starts and finishes in the beautiful city of Cologne, then travels south-east, passing beautiful landscapes and Bavarian castles before heading back to the Rhineland region.
+You can choose the start point anywhere along the route.

 This Germany road trip itinerary is suitable for doing with a car, campervan or motorbike.
-This fairytale castle road trip covers about 1500km.
-Driving in Germany is relatively simple, the roads are well maintained with good signposting.
+In total, this fairytale castle road trip covers about 1500km.
+I found driving in Germany relatively simple, the roads are well maintained with good signposting and outside of the main cities, traffic was minimal.

 Fairytale Castles - Southern Germany Road Trip Map